ogregorio/fullstack-afiliados/README.md

 7. **react-router-dom**: Facilitating navigation and routing within the React application.

+8. **jest**: Jest enhances the testing capabilities of the project.
+It provides a robust testing framework that simplifies writing unit tests, integration tests, and more.

 **DevDependencies:**

 1. **@typescript-eslint/eslint-plugin** and **@typescript-eslint/parser**: The project integrates TypeScript into the ESLint environment through these packages, augmenting code quality and consistency through type-checking.